 Hundreds of firefighters battle blaze near Lisbon

-MAFRA, Portugal (Reuters) - Hundreds of firefighters battled a blaze raging in a Portuguese municipality near the capital Lisbon on Sunday as high temperatures and strong winds made it harder to put out the flames.

-Backed by water-bombers and 123 vehicles, more than 400 firefighters were brought in after a fire erupted in a mountainous area of the municipality of Mafra at around 3 p.m. local time (1400 GMT) on Sunday.
+STORY: High temperatures and strong winds in the area made it harder for emergency services to quell the fire, which started around 3 p.m. local time (1400GMT).

-A huge cloud of black smoke billowed over the town of Venda do Pinheiro, in Mafra, with the fire forcing authorities to block several roads and evacuate a care home.
+Authorities blocked several roads and evacuated a care home.
 Many locals left their homes out of fear.

-Smoke rising from the fire could be seen from Lisbon's city centre, around 33 km (21 miles) south, according to a Reuters witness.
+Smoke rising from the fire earlier on Sunday could be seen from Lisbon's city centre, according to a Reuters witness.

 Other fires were raging elsewhere in Portugal, including in the central municipality of Ourem, where flames destroyed thousands of hectares two weeks ago.
 More than 1,000 firefighters were mobilised across the country.